-Patrons: Sir Thomas Allen CBE, Malcolm Martineau
+Patrons: Sir Thomas Allen CBE, Malcolm Martineau OBE

 Artistic Director: William Vann

-The London English Song Festival was founded in 2011 under the direction of multiple award-winning pianist William Vann to promote and celebrate the performance and knowledge of the wide and varied repertoire of English Song in London and throughout the U.K.
+The London English Song Festival (LESF) was founded in 2011 under the direction of multiple award-winning pianist William Vann to promote and celebrate the performance and knowledge of the wide and varied repertoire of English Song in London and throughout the U.K.